elastic/kibana/x-pack/plugins/security_solution/public/flyout/README.md

 ## Notes

 The structure of the `flyout` folder is intended to work as follows:
-- top level folders refer to the _type_ of flyout (for example alert details, event details, user, host, rule, cases...) and would contain all the panels for that flyout _type_.
-- each of these top level folders can be organized the way you want, but we recommend following a similar structure to the one we have for the `document_details` flyout type:
+- multiple top level folders referring to the _type_ of flyout (for example document details, user, host, rule, cases...) and would contain all the panels for that flyout _type_.
+Each of these top level folders can be organized the way you want, but we recommend following a similar structure to the one we have for the `document_details` flyout type, where the `right`, `left` and `preview` folders correspond to the panels displayed in the right, left and preview flyout sections respectively.
+The `shared` folder contains any shared components/hooks/services/helpers that are used within the other folders.
 ```
 document_details
 └─── right